-If you received Letter 5698 or 5699, the IRS is reminding you that they do not have a copy of your ACA 1094/1095 filing.
+If you received Letter 5699, the IRS is telling you that they do not have a copy of your ACA 1094/1095 filing.
 If you have filed in a timely fashion, you will have to provide evidence.
 If you have not filed, you will be required to notify the IRS that you will be filing, providing a date and reasons for not filing originally.
 The penalties here are in conection with not filing the proper return in the required timeframe.

 As with any Notice from the IRS, time is of the essence.
 You should call the contact on the letter and explain that you are seeking the remedy the issue, and that you are preparing a response and ask for an extension of time to respond.

 Next, you should seek professional assistance to guide you through the remediation process.
 Your response will have to be fact-intensive and is best left to professionals who have experience with this matter.